 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-To find the best private student loan for your needs, it’s important to compare as many lender options as you can.
-Through Credible, you can compare your prequalified private student loan rates from our partner lenders below without affecting your credit score.
+To find the best private student loan for your needs, it’s important to compare as many lender options as you can so you can find the best option.
+Compare your prequalified private student loan rates from Credible’s partner lenders below.

 your credit score.
 100% free!

 No two student loan lenders are exactly the same.
 Each offers unique interest rates, terms, limits, and more.
-Below, we’ve rounded up some of the most important details about the loans offered by Credible’s top student loan lenders, including special interest rate discounts, policies regarding cosigner release, and loan servicer.
+Below are some of the most important details about the loans offered by Credible’s top student loan lenders, including special interest rate discounts, policies regarding cosigner release, and loan servicer.

 Credible’s top student loan lenders: